squareduck/fruitplate/docs/avocado.md

 ## Value types

-Bool
+Any - Special type when we only care about value being present Id - Can be ommited in value literal and will be automatically generated as UUID Bool
 Int
 Float
+String
 List a
 Record(a)
+Enum

 ## Defining basic values

 Value type can be inferred if type is missing
+Value must be initialized

 Defining values
 ```